Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 A waiver can help demonstrate that the member understood the inherent risks of the activity.
 However, Malaysian courts have generally held that a waiver cannot protect a business from claims arising from its own negligence.
 If a member is injured because equipment was not maintained, floors were not cleaned, or staff gave dangerous instructions, the waiver may not protect you.

-Think of waivers as a first layer of protection that may reduce frivolous claims.
+Think of waivers as a first layer that may reduce frivolous claims.
 Public liability insurance is the second layer that actually pays when a legitimate claim comes in.
-Both are necessary.
-Neither alone is sufficient.
+Both are necessary; neither alone is sufficient.

-Insurers assess several factors when pricing public liability for fitness businesses.
-Understanding these factors helps you get better rates and avoid overpaying.
+Insurers assess several factors when structuring cover for fitness businesses.
+Understanding these helps you present your business well and get the right terms.

 |---|---|---|